 The original cemetery of Kirksville is a fascinating, strange place to observe the different styles of tombstones and monuments over the course of the last 150 years.
 If you look closely at the stone below, you can see a woman… Continue Reading

-Like much of America, Kirksville ditched its historic, pedestrian friendly high school for a sprawling suburban, car oriented building on the outskirts of town in the 1950’s.
-The old high school has sat empty for decades.
-The interior looks like… Continue Reading
+Update: I photographed it another time in 2012.
+The high school was finally demolished in the summer of 2019.
+Like much of America, Kirksville ditched its historic, pedestrian friendly high school for a sprawling suburban, car oriented building on the… Continue Reading

 It may be hard to believe, but the building shown in these two pictures once was a massive mansion that rose no fewer than four stories tall.
 Then one day, some genius decided to tear down the top three floors… Continue Reading